patrickswickard/jupyter_stuff/README.md

 If you have trouble, try "pip remove matplotlib" and then "pip install matplotlib", at least that is what worked for the broken state of things I was initially trying...

-also finance tools (covered in video): pip install mpl_finance
+also finance tools (covered in video): pip install mplfinance

-mpl_finance 0.10.1 is what worked for me
+mplfinance 0.12.10b0 is what worked for me